Gilmoursa/RecipeFinder/README.md

 ## Description

-Use the Food2Fork API to find recipes and display them in a grid
+Use the Yummly API to find recipes and display them in a grid.
+A simple practice app to work on JS.

 ## Design